Y. Hope Osborn

 No sign of the seven heavy bodies that splashed in the water while it was still dark.
 I kept my flashlight on a swivel and stuck a sturdy stick in the ground, not that either mattered considering I sat two feet from the water's edge.
 I did have the passing thought, Yeah, this would be a good place to murder me and no one ever find me.

-My God, this must be close to what an Amazonian jungle is like with lush grass and trees and a orchestral cacophony of birdsong.
-I found my green on green summer landscape to practice summer photos on as well as learned history, practiced topography and astronomy, and simple ole American exploration.
+with lush grass and trees and a symphony of birdsong.
+I found my green on green summer landscape to practice summer photos practiced topography, astronomy, and simple old American exploration.
 It was truly as someone said, "Magical."

 Black and White Architecture singlets